mehiskork/gym-app-mvp/docs/railway-deployment.md

 Firebase is used for authentication only.
 Synced backend data is stored in PostgreSQL through the Spring Boot `/sync` API; mobile SQLite remains the runtime source of truth.
 Do not use Firebase as the app database.

+Spring Boot 4 uses the explicit `spring-boot-starter-flyway` dependency in this repo along with Flyway core and PostgreSQL support.
+Keep that dependency when changing backend build files; otherwise Flyway auto-configuration/readiness can silently break.

 Mobile Google Sign-In is implemented.
 A valid account request to `GET /me` returns `200` only with a real Firebase ID token from the mobile sign-in flow or a controlled test token setup.

 > **Do not use this datasource form for the Spring Boot backend:**